alt-glitch/computing-insecurities/content/index.md

 hi!

-i'm siddharth. i do by sidbin/g online in most places.
+i'm siddharth. i go by sidbin/g online in most places.

 i'm a tinkerer at heart and trying to go up and down the layers of computer abstraction.